Khaoz-Topsy/svg/src/slides/2-content/1-basics/fakeSvg/fakeSvg.md

 You can also load network images in the image tag of an SVG.
 In this example I also made use of clipPath and the star definition from the last slide to make this cut out Entelect logo.

-## Transition: If you are getting tired of SVG code, I have some good news
+## ▶️ If you are getting tired of SVG code, I have some good news